jaskiratvig/golang-restapi-dynamodb-serverless/README.md

 ### Run Project

-To run this project, first install all the dependancies and then run
+To run this project, first install all the dependancies and make sure that the AWS credentials (Access Key, Secret Access Key) have been setup via *aws configure*.
+Then run

 ``` go run main.go ```